 Tennis is a phenomenally popular game the entire world over, and only second to football in terms of international popularity.
 Every year, billions of dollars are bet on the sport.
 The reason for this is simple: at any given point in time, there’s a tennis match being played somewhere in the world.
 Tennis enjoys enormous and widespread television and media coverage, making of this very special sport a sports bettors’ paradise.

 Those interested in betting on tennis typically bet on one or more of the 5 most popular tennis betting markets – Match Winner, Set Betting, Set Winner, Total Games, and Handicap.
 Here’s how tennis’ 5 most popular bets work and are wagered.

 Betting On The Match Winner

 Exactly as the name of the bet suggests, the Match Winner bet is simply placing a wager on the player most likely to win the match.

 Not unlike any other form of betting on a heavy favourite, the downside is that the odds will typically be short.
-Those who enjoy a bit of jigging-it-up by indulging in betting on the underdog often bank quite the money-roll from betting on the Match Winner.
+Those who enjoy a bit of jigging-it-up by indulging in Australian betting sites by betting on the underdog often bank quite the money-roll from betting on the Match Winner.

 The Set Bet is a wager placed on the number of sets in a given match.
 This type of bet typically involves also betting on the end-score.
 An example of this sort of bet would be: betting on Roger Federer to beat Novak Djokovic by three sets to one.